HiRoFa/quickjs_es_runtime/README.md

 you can eval code, modules

 there are utils for
-* edit objects
+* editting objects
-* call and create functions
+* create and call functions
 * convert primitives
-* a lot more
 * ClassBuilder (reflection)
 * create Promises and add reactions to promises